IntelliLead/ReviewHandlers/script/migrateBusinessId/README.txt

-# consolidate Review ID
+# migrate business ID
-This script was used to consolidate the Review ID column in the dataset in observation of the [schema change](https://www.notion.so/intellilead/Engineering-Low-Level-Design-e643b1ccd23345d49fdffa4185cf73b7?pvs=4#bc755b62022246bdb17f1e9788b98efd).
+This script was used to copy activeBusinessId to []businessIds for all users.

 It should be modified before used again for other purposes.

 ## SOP
-1. Ensure no new reviews are coming in by deactivating (throttling) the Lambda function URL in all stages
-2. Disable pipeline for every stage and enable the Lambda function URL in code change

-In each stage:
+1. In each stage:
-3. Install dependencies
+    Install dependencies
     ```
     python3 -m venv env
     source env/bin/activate